Dharma Satya Nusantara Tbk

 -

-The company reports that out of 10 mills, 4 of its mills source FFB only from company-owned plantations, and the other 6 mills source from both company-owned plantations as well as from third-party plantations.
+The company reports that three of its mills source entirely from its own plantations, while the remaining mills source from a mix of company-owned plantations and third-party suppliers.

 -